10-Minute Níspero Chutney (Spicy Loquat Recipe)

 Ready to dive into a whole food, plant-based lifestyle?
 Check out our EASY Starter Guide to a Whole Food Plant-Based Vegan Diet for simple tips and delicious recipes to kickstart your journey!

 Did you make this recipe?
-I’d love for you to give it a 5-Star ★★★★★ Rating below, and don’t forget to follow me on Instagram, YouTube, Facebook, Pinterest, and TikTok.
-Finally, join our community and get recipes straight to your inbox!
-Never miss a recipe—SUBSCRIBE NOW!
+I’d love for you to leave a comment and give it a 5-Star ★★★★★ Rating below, and don’t forget to follow me on Instagram, YouTube, Facebook, Pinterest, and TikTok.
+Finally, why not join our community and get recipes straight to your inbox!
+Never miss a recipe– SUBSCRIBE NOW!

 Recipe Card and Notes